gjr80/weewx-gw1000/README.md

 ## Downgrade Instructions ##

-To downgrade to an earlier release first remove the currently installed GW1000 driver and then install the desired release as per the [Installation Instructions](#installation-instructions) above.
+To downgrade to an earlier release first uninstall the currently installed GW1000 driver and then install the desired release as per the [Installation Instructions](#installation-instructions) above.

 **Note:** Care should be taken when downgrading to an earlier release as subsequent releases may have entailed enduring changes; for example database schema changes, that are not undone by simply uninstalling the GW1000 driver.